What is experiential learning?

 Prioritize completing an internship over other activities for at least one semester or summer.
 Internships can be part-time or full-time.
 Don't forget to consult with an academic advisor about receiving credit for an internship.

 Instead of just applying to advertised internships, proactively contact organizations about doing an internship with them as they may be more willing to accommodate your class or work schedule if you are essentially volunteering a few hours of your time to assist them with a project.
-Job shadowing or attending a site visit through the Take a Patriot to Work program are other options.
+Job shadowing or attending a site visit through the Employer Site Visits program are other options.

 Experiential Learning Opportunities